BelindaTo/MDIA-1620/README.md

 Which Language will we be using the most?

-`git clone` copies a version of my repository
+`git clone` - copies a version of my repository

+`git status` - prints our the status of my local repos